 You and your doctor can discuss all of the risks and benefits of additional treatment beyond surgery.
 This decision may come down to what you and your doctor feel is best for you.

-Most mucinous carcinomas usually test negative for HER2 receptors, so cannot be treated with anti-HER2 medicines such as Herceptin (chemical name: trastuzumab)., Kadcyla (chemical name: T-DM1 or ado-trastuzumab), Nerlynx (chemical name: neratinib), Perjeta (chemical name: pertuzumab), and Tykerb (chemical name: lapatinib).
+Mucinous carcinomas usually test negative for HER2 receptors, so cannot be treated with anti-HER2 medicines such as Enhertu (chemical name: fam-trastuzumab-deruxtecan-nxki), Herceptin (chemical name: trastuzumab)., Kadcyla (chemical name: T-DM1 or ado-trastuzumab), Nerlynx (chemical name: neratinib), Perjeta (chemical name: pertuzumab), and Tykerb (chemical name: lapatinib).

 Still, be sure to confirm with your doctor whether or not you are a candidate for anti-HER2 medicines.